 This inexpensive Do It Yourself project is a great idea for giving style to your party theme.
 Grab your most artistic friend, a couple of inexpensive supplies from the hardware store and make this great backdrop that is sure to elicit awe at your next party!
 This project took about 3 hours to complete with two people working on it.
 The mural in this post was created for a Winnie the Pooh forest themed birthday party.

-2 large plastic drop cloths to protect the surface under the drop cloth
+- 2 large plastic drop clothes – to protect the surface under the drop cloth

-Latex or Acrylic paint – This can be any sort of water soluable paint, including latex wall paint or acrylic craft paint.
+- Latex or Acrylic paint – This can be any sort of water soluble paint, including latex wall paint or acrylic craft paint.
 We used 5 colors: Black, Dark Green, Olive Green, Brown, Blue

 Begin with a sketch of the design.
 This mural was used for a Winnie the Pooh children’s birthday party.
-We wanted to create a forest scene for a more natural look.
+We wanted to create a forest scene to serve as a backdrop.
 The plan was to do a garden-style food table and incorporate the style of the illustrations in the original story books.
 Using books as source for the style we created a sketch for the design of a clearing in the woods.

 Starting with the darkest colors first use the 3″ chip brush paint along the dark outlines.
 You can thin the paint on the fly by dipping in water as you go to fade to a lighter shade.
 We started with the dark brown for the tree trunks.
 We painted it darkest along the outer edges to give a contoured effect and thinned the paint more and more as we got to the center of the trunks.

-Next we grabbed the dark green and created the shape of the bushes and shrubs.
+Next we used the dark green and created the shape of the bushes and shrubs.

 DONE!
 Allow this to dry over night and hang!
 Our drop cloth had large grommets on it so we hung using nails in the existing holes.
-If your drop cloth does not have grommet consider wrapping the top edge of the canvas around a 1×4″ and nailing the board and stapling it to attach.
+If your drop cloth does not have grommet consider wrapping the top edge of the canvas around a 1″x4″ and stapling the cloth to attach.
 This will give you something to mount or hang.